Ben-Ganon/Obsidian_Olympus_DnD/Gods and Powers/Ares.md

 |:--------------:|:------------:|:---------:|:--------:|:---------:|
 |       3        |      1       |     1     |   2 CT   | 6 Meters |

-Taunt all creatures in range into combat, forcing them to attack you.
+Taunt all creatures in range into combat, forcing them to attack you for the duration.
 They have <mark style="background: #930000A6;">-1</mark> on all attack rolls and <mark style="background: #930000A6;">-2</mark> on all defense and dodge rolls
 During this time, you can attack another time each turn as a bonus action in the duration